 The captain of Team A requests that the Referee check the mouthpiece of a Team B player, to determine if they are wearing one.
-Is the Referee required to honor this request and, if so, is there a penalty to be assessed Team A if the request is not sustained?
+Is the Referee required to honor this request and, if so, is there a penalty to be assessed to Team A if the request is not sustained?

 The Referee must honor this request.
-If the complaint is not sustained, no bench minor penalty is assessed unless the Referee feels that the request was made solely for the purpose of delaying the game Rule References 307(a and c), 304(f), and 610(h).
+If the complaint is not sustained, a bench minor penalty shall be assessed Rule References 307(a and c) and 304(f).